cccbr/runningatower/content/docs/buildingateam/_index.md

 ### Appointment of Officers

-Further details can be found at [Guidance notes - appointment of tower captain (CCCBR)](https://cccbr.org.uk/wp-content/uploads/2020/04/SM_Appt_of_TowerCaptain_2020_Ver_1.pdf).
+*** [Further details on the appointment of a tower captain](../buildingateam/towercaptain).
 Any appointment should be made in agreement with the ***[tower authority](../glossary/#tower-authority)***.
 The officers are there to run the tower, provide points of contact and to relieve the pressure on one individual.
 The potential roles may include:

 {{<hint info>}}
  - Tower Captain.
 Overall responsibility.